Introduction

 Swap 0B initially

-Disk around 47 GB
+Disk around 47 GBExample output:

 No LSB modules are available.